tst2005/lua-modhelper/README.md

 Need a new module definition ?
 ==============================

-Not at all !
-Stop breaking existing module definition !
+No,Not at all !
+We should stop breaking existing module definition !
 A returned value and a `require` function is enough to build some better stuff and stay compatible with current way to do.